voldemoriarty/fpga-mprams/Readme.md

  - `useRdEn: Boolean` Use read enable signals
  - `asyncReads: Boolean` Do reads asynchronously
  - `mlabAttr: Boolean` Force Infer MLABs (Altera Quartus only)

+# Verification Strategy
+Multiple random configurations (16 wide, 32 deep) are created covering both synchronous and asynchronous modes with random number of read and write ports (constrained within 1 to 5).
+They are first written with random 16 bit data using all write ports and then it is read back using all read ports.
+It is then checked if the readback data matched the data that was written